etan-status/pureth-annotated-spec/docs/filter-maps.en.md

 ## Row mapping

-A filter row spanning [`VALUES_PER_MAP`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) 32-byte entries entries uses 2 MB, which is still too much data, especially since it is also required to send for all negative search results (to prove completeness).
+A filter row spanning [`VALUES_PER_MAP`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) still uses 64 KB, which is still a lot of data for queries spanning a large number of blocks, especially since it is also required to send for all negative search results (to prove completeness).
 Therefore, each filter map consists of [`MAP_HEIGHT`](https://eips.ethereum.org/EIPS/eip-7745#proposed-constants) filter rows; each _log event_ only sets a bit in one of them.

 To enable efficient proving, the row assignment should be somewhat stable: if there are multiple entries matching a query, they should all be in the same row.
 To avoid the collision problem when a popular event such as the [ERC-20 token transfer](https://eips.ethereum.org/EIPS/eip-20#events) is assigned to the same row, a maximum length is also introduced after which the row assignment is changed.
 The [_mapping layer_ index](https://eips.ethereum.org/EIPS/eip-7745#epochs-and-mapping-layers) indicates the number of times that the assignment was changed, and the maximum length increases exponentially on every reassignment until a maximum.